leftathome/chef-workflow-tasklib/README.md

 **Note:** `rake` by itself will **not work**.
 We depend on newer gems than the `rake` that's included with ruby does, which is what will be used if you do not execute `bundle exec rake`.
-At this point bundler runs, it will fail because `rake` will have activated gems that your bundle will be incompatible with.
+At this point bundler runs, and will fail because `rake` will have activated gems that your bundle will be incompatible with.

 You should see something similar to this: